AlphaXhackers/SCP/README.md

 # SCP
-Only for team AlphaXhackers in Delhi Hackathon.
+Only for team AlphaXhackers in Delhi Hackathon.<br>
 Email

 Password